Tate Britain has got transformation down to a fine art.

 On the first Friday of the month, the gallery also throws its doors open after hours for Tate Britain Lates: evening sessions where you can get up close and personal with the visiting exhibitions, and see the artwork brought to life through talks, workshops, film screenings, DJs and cocktails.

 No matter how many times you visit and however long you stay, one thing doesn’t change: Tate Britain is never less than state of the art.

 NOTE: Tate Britain is open daily, 10am–6pm.
 It’s free to enter, and there are free guided tours at midday, 1pm and 2pm.
-There are ticketed temporary exhibitions this year by installation artist Cornelia Parker, painter Walter Sickert and visual artist Hew Locke.
-You can find out more, and book tickets, HERE.
+You can find out more, and book exhibition tickets, HERE.

 Tate Britain | Millbank, SW1P 4RG

 Love art?
-Check out what’s on at every London art gallery right now
+Check out what’s on at the best London art galleries right now

 The Nudge is an independent, searchable and highly-curated guide to the most interesting places to go and things to do in London, giving members unrestricted access to our full compendium of continually-updated restaurants, bars, events, exhibitions, date ideas, itineraries, member perks, weekend guides, monthly agendas and more – all delivered via our website, email newsletters & members’ app.